11nonali23/tracenet/README.md

 **Launch caliper tests**

-Test are run after initializing the ledger with 2000 transactions
+Test are run after initializing the ledger with 2000 transactions Then every workload has 2000 tx with 200tps
 ```
 ./main.sh caliper init
 ./main.sh caliper launch